Wentril/kubernetes_workshop/course.md

     kubectl get po
     ```

-    As a result we will get an error:
+    As a result, we will get an error:

     ```text
     Error from server (Forbidden): pods is forbidden: User "bob" cannot list resource "pods" in API group "" in the namespace "default"